olOwOlo/hugo-theme-even/archetypes/default.md

 # you can close something for this content if you open it in config.toml.
 comment: false
 toc: false
-# you can define another copyright. e.g. copyright: "This is an another copyright."
+# you can define another contentCopyright. e.g. contentCopyright: "This is an another copyright."
-copyright: false
+contentCopyright: false
 reward: false
 mathjax: false
 ---